Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

-The behavior of the ac-conductance components in the low ac-frequency regime can be understood using an effective circuit theory.\cite{But004} Namely, at small ac frequencies $\Omega\ll\Gamma$, the single-molecule magnet junction behaves as a parallel combination of two serial connections: one of a resistor and an inductor and the other of a resistor and a capacitor, i.e., as an RLC circuit [see Fig. \ref{fig: rlc}].
+The behavior of the ac-conductance in the low-ac-frequency regime can be understood using a classical circuit theory.\cite{But004} Namely, at small ac frequencies $\Omega\ll\Gamma$, the molecular magnet junction behaves as a parallel combination of two serial connections: one of a resistor and an inductor and the other of a resistor and a capacitor, i.e., as a classical electric circuit (see Fig.~\ref{fig: rlc}).
 Depending on the phase difference between the voltage and the current, the circuit shows inductive-like (positive phase difference) or capacitive-like (negative phase difference) responses to the applied ac voltage.
-Therefore, the dynamic conductance can be expanded up to the second order in $\Omega$ in the small ac-frequency limit in the following way:
+Thus, the dynamic conductance can be expanded up to the second order in $\Omega$ in the small-ac-frequency limit as

-where $R_1$, $R_2$, L and C denote the resistances, inductance and capacitance of the circuit.
+where $R_1$, $R_2$, L, and C denote the resistances, inductance and capacitance of the circuit.
 In our further analysis we will assume that $R_{1}=R_{2}=R$.
-The first term of Eq.~(\ref{eq:approx_conductance}) represents therefore the dc conductance $G(0)=1/R$.
-The second, imaginary term, linear in $\Omega$ is $iG_{I}$ in the low frequency regime.
+The first term of Eq.~(\ref{eq:approx_conductance}) represents the dc conductance $G(0)=1/R$.
+The second, imaginary term, linear in $\Omega$, is $iG_{I}$ in the low-ac-frequency limit.

 Depending on the sign of $L/R^2-C$, the linear response is inductive-like ($G_{I}>0$) while $G_R$ decreases, or capacitive-like ($G_{I}<0$) while $G_R$ increases with the increase of $\Omega$.
 For $C=L/R^2$ the system behaves like a resistor with $G=G(0)$.
 The nondissipative component $G_I$ shows inductive-like behavior for